2018 Sulawesi earthquake and tsunami: Damage

-Officials confirmed that Palu's iconic bridge, the Kuning Ponulele Bridge (Jembatan Palu IV), which was also the first arch bridge in Indonesia, was destroyed by the earthquake and the ensuing tsunami.
+Officials confirmed that Palu's iconic bridge, the Kuning Ponulele Bridge, also called Palu IV Bridge, which was also the first arch bridge in Indonesia, was destroyed by the earthquake and the ensuing tsunami.
 Roads to and from the city, connecting it to Makassar and Poso, were also severely damaged.
 There were also reports of landslides.

 Of the 24 mosques in Palu, 20 were severely damaged.
 Only a few survived, including the iconic Floating Mosque of Palu which was partially submerged underwater.
 The worst-hit mosque was the Baiturrahman Mosque where 300 worshippers were killed during the evening prayers.

 Communication to the affected area was severely hampered, with President Joko Widodo being initially unable to contact governor Longki Djanggola.

 Ministry of Communication and Information Technology announced that 1,678 base transceiver station in Central Sulawesi were damaged by the earthquake and disaster.
 Local hospitals were damaged, with the Director of the Palu Undata Hospital opting to treat victims outside of the hospital and made a public plea for tents, medicine, canvas, and nurses.
 A warden for a prison in Palu reported that more than half of its 560 inmates fled in panic as the prison walls collapsed.

 An assessment made by the Ministry of Education and Culture showed that nearly 3,000 schools had been damaged by the earthquake and tsunami and more than 100,000 students and 20,000 teachers were affected.
 Minister of Education and Culture Muhadjir Effendi stated that a period of minimum 1 year would be needed to rebuild and repair the damaged schools in the affected areas.

 In the immediate aftermath of the earthquake, prisoners in the Donggala Penitentiary in Central Sulawesi rioted and set the prison on fire as they demanded to be met by their families.
 At least 100 prisoners managed to escape.
 The prison reportedly suffered severe damage.

 Minister of Agriculture Amran Sulaiman stated that the earthquake, tsunami and subsequent soil liquefaction damaged 9,718 hectares of crops throughout Palu, Sigi and Donggala, costing 36 billion rupiah in damage.